 For a more positive work culture, consider implementing an employee rewards program.
 You can give bonuses, gift cards, or extra perks to high-performing workers to show appreciation.
 You can also use company meetings and town halls as regularly scheduled times to recognize employees for successes.

-Managers should voice constructive criticism and feedback privately so employees don’t feel shamed in front of their teammates.
+Managers should voice constructive criticism and feedback privately so employees don’t feel ashamed in front of their teammates.
 Not only does this allow for more open and honest communication, and it's more likely to be helpful.
 Development is most effective when individuals feel supported and can learn from their mistakes in a healthy work environment.

 5. Poor work-life balance